The various translation and research projects taken up by the IOSS are as follows:

 SRI GUR SOBHA:

 Sri Gur Sobha was written by Sainapati, a poet in the court of Guru Gobind Singh.
 It is a lenghty poem – part eulogy and part history- in Braj and Eastern Punjabi.
 A fairly well defined outline of Guru Gobind Singh's life emerges from the work as a whole.
 As is it written by a contemporary of Guru Gobind Singh, it is a very important source of Sikh History.
-Prof. Kulwant Singh has been commissioned to translate the same and he is currently working on it.
+Institute of Sikh Studies had taken up the project of English translationof Sri Guru Sobha and Prof. Kulwant Singh has been completed the translate and made availabe to the reader.

 PERSIAN SOURCES OF SIKH HISTORY: